Smart motorways: Warning safety tech must improve 'urgently'

 Stopped Vehicle Detection (SVD) was installed on every existing all-lane motorway by the end of September this year and is one of the measures designed to further improve safety on these types of motorways.

-The ORR said that it was too early to see the full effects of SVD given the rapid rollout of the technology in the last few years.
+The ORR said that it was too early to see the full effects of SVD given the rapid rollout of the technology.

 But it said that while SVD had "helped to reduce the duration" of breakdowns in live lanes, it was "not working as well as it should".